Okerew/vscode-shader-with-metal/README.md

 This is a fork of https://github.com/stef-levesque/vscode-shader if you don't need metal shader support yet stumbled upon this repo download their's version.

+## Deprecated

+You should use gpumkat's lsp instead https://github.com/MetalLikeCuda/gpumkat

 ## Description

 Shader languages support for VS Code